ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * ii) bound to the same authentication credential AUTH_CRED_C of the requesting client (irrespectively of how the AUTH_CRED_C is identified in the access tokens).

 The session\_id MUST identify the pair (AUTH\_CRED\_C, AUTH\_CRED\_RS) associated with a still valid access token previously issued for C and RS by AS.

+In case the access token is issued for a group-audience (see {{Section 6.9 of RFC9200}}),  what is defined above applies, with the difference that the token series is associated with: all the RSs in the group-audience; all the EDHOC sessions between C and each RS; and the AUTH_CRED_RS of each RS.

 ## AS-to-C: Response # {#as-c}